tskunz/ERCOT-Availability-Model/README.md

 Get the Data:

-Download the pre-processed dataset ZIP from the Data Sources Folder.
+Download the pre-processed dataset ZIP from the Data Sources Folder or Releases Section.
 Download "final_master_hourly_data.zip" (the other files are the raw files if you choose to run the formatting as well).

 Extract the contents into the /data folder at the root of the project.